How To Groom A Shih Tzu At Home – A Helpful Guide

 Here is a good video explaining some of the common mistakes that are made when bathing and grooming a dog so you might like to check it out.

-And I must say even when he was obviously hating the experience he always seems very pleased with himself a short while afterwards.
+And I must say even when he was obviously hating the experience he always seems very pleased with himself a short while afterward.
 Once he relaxes and drys off he seems to very much enjoy looking and feeling fresh.

 Do dogs suffer from vanity, I wonder…?